|Michigan State Sales Tax for 2016||Maximum Municipal Sales Tax|

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Michigan completely exempts unprepared food and groceries, and prescription drugs from the Michigan state sales tax.
+Michigan completely exempts unprepared food and groceries from the Michigan state sales tax.

 Michigan does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Michigan does not have a specific restaraunt sales tax.